-Since 2013, Canada is consecutively implementing the Action Plan for Faster Family Reunification, which main task is to reduce the processing time of applications for family sponsorship, in particular parents and/or grandparents sponsorship.
-Within the framework of this plan, since 2014, the Citizenship and Immigration Canada sets a specific annual quota for new applications accepted under this sponsorship program.
-In 2014 and 2015 the quota was 5000 applications per year, but in 2016 – 2017 the number of accepted applications increased to 10 000 per year.
+Within the framework of the Action Plan for Faster Family Reunification, in 2014 and 2015, the quota was set at 5000 applications per year, but in 2016 – 2017 the number of accepted applications increased to 10 000 per year.

 As an alternative, in case of family reunification, Canada offers to apply for a Super Visa.
 This is a multiple entry visa for parents and/or grandparents valid for up to 10 years allowing them to stay in Canada for up to 2 years at a time, with a possibility to partially extend their stay while remaining in Canada.

 Each of the two aforementioned options for reuniting with parents and grandparents living in other countries have specific application criteria and requirements.
 Both options impose serious financial obligations on the sponsor in Canada regarding the sponsored family members, and these requirements are increasing yearly.

 Although other criteria are no less significant, the financial support is the main requirement in this immigration category.

 *Note: The province of Quebec has its own list of requirements, which is not considered on this page.